NMHelmy/Tic-Tac-Toe-GUI-Game/README.md

-# 🏓 Python Ping Pong Game
+# 🎮 Tic-Tac-Toe in Pygame

-A classic 2-player Ping Pong game built using Python's Turtle graphics library.
+A classic Tic-Tac-Toe game built with Python and Pygame, featuring player customization, tiebreaker modes, and a clean UI.

 ## 📋 Table of Contents
 - [🎥 Game Demo](#-game-demo)